gamerammo/handbook/Mission Statement.md

 # Mission Statement

-## Our mission is to empower everyone to own their identity online.
+## Our mission is to empower everyone to own their identity online and earn a living doing what they love.

-We build a secure standard of identity for businesses to replace passwords, allowing users to have an authentic and personal relationship with the technology they use.
-Our core values guide our strategies and individual actions so that we create a company whose character is as radical as our product.
+Gamer Ammo’s mission is to empower gamers and to be a critical resource for all participants in the gaming industry.
+We aim to achieve this by positioning ourselves at the intersection of news, content delivery, coaching services, and gaming finance.
+In the process, we will offer a powerful platform to a diverse community of users, nurture peak performance in competitive play, and bring gaming to the blockchain.